 Give us a call at (336) 252-4429 to learn more!

 Support for your family only takes

 Providing Transitional Care Isn't Easy

-Providing your loved one with effective care is not easy, in fact, it can be very challenging.
+Providing your loved one with effective post hospital care is not easy, in fact, it can be very challenging.
 To be successful, you will need the help and cooperation of your loved one, your family, your loved one's medical care team, and a professional caregiver.

 Hospital readmission rates are staggering:

 - One in five seniors will be readmitted to the hospital within 30 days.

 - 25% of seniors who are discharged to nursing homes have a higher risk of readmission within 30 days.

 - The cost of readmission to the U.S. healthcare system is over $17 billion not including those coming from urgent-care facilities and emergency rooms.